ninnabeatricealforte-ux/icare2025-NakakAllocables-projectname/README.md

 ## Methodology
-- Data collection through provided github repository and official government websites (BLGF)
+- Data collection through the provided GitHub repository and official government websites (BLGF)
+- Data visualization using Microsoft Excel
-- Descriptive stati
+- Descriptive statistics

   ---

 ## Insights and Analyses
-  Major findings, insights, analyses, from the project
+The fiscal paradox of NCR cities raises the questions on accountability and

 ---